fastrgv/RufasSwap/README.md

 one for gnu/linux (rufaswap_gnu) and one for OS-X (rufaswap_osx).
 The OSX executable is intended to have minimal runtime requirements.
 The linux binary, rufaswap_gnu, is intended to run on 64-bit linux in the presence of the directory "libs", which contains some dynamically loaded libraries that can be, but need not be present on a target system:
 SDL2, SFML, FLAC, ogg, vorbis, & openal.
 The windows binary requires the included DLLs to be collocated to run.

-Build scripts are now described;  and due to a recent script change, a linux build machine need not have a C++ compiler installed.
+Build scripts are now described;  and due to a recent script change, a Windows or linux build machine need not have a C++ compiler installed.
 Only GNAT is required.

 -------------------------------------------------------
 msWin32 => wcmp.bat